 Considering you get all of these premium materials and features with a trail weight under seven pounds, the MSR Papa Hubba sets the gold standard for four-person backpacking tents.
-If you’re looking for the silver standard, check out the slightly more affordable MSR Elixir 4.Check Current Price
+If you’re looking for the silver standard, check out the slightly more affordable MSR Elixir 4.Check Amazon Price

 - Trail Weight: 6 lbs 7 oz